Welcome to today's edition of the Rush 24-7 podcast.

 And yet it did.

-But there's more to it than that, and I will explain as the program unfolds before your very eyes and ears.
+And I will explain as the program unfolds before your very eyes and ears.

 Rupert Murdoch got an award from some institute somewhere.

-He had to make a speech in honor of getting the award, and just nailed it, folks.
+He had to make a speech in honor of getting the award and just nailed it, folks.

 I can't wait to break this down.